 Propriety content is the capital good for publishers, and piracy constantly siphons off revenue.
 Thus, digital content security is paramount for publishers.
 With thinning profits, publishers must use every tool available to safeguard their income.

 Today, encryption technology is making exciting new advances and a new digital asset security technology called blockchain is making waves worldwide.
 Although it is currently primarily being used in the financial sector, this new technology represents an enormous opportunity for publishers as well.
-Blockchain is ideal for securing eBook sales and distribution.

 Digital Assets & Electronic Distribution: A Business Reality